Fairfield Stags football

 The Fairfield Stags football program were the intercollegiate American football team for Fairfield University located in Fairfield, Connecticut.
 The team competed in the NCAA Division I-AA and were members of the Metro Atlantic Athletic Conference.
 The school's first football team was fielded in 1996.
 Fairfield participated in football from 1996 to 2002, compiling an all-time record of 44–28.
 The Fairfield football program was discontinued at the conclusion of the 2002 season.

 Notable former players

-Notable alumni include: Kevin Nealon, Steve Norcini, Alex Warr, Mike "Papa" Erwin, “High School” Bob Hoey and David Strada.
+Notable alumni include: Kevin Nealon, Steve Norcini, Alex Warr, “High School” Bob Hoey and David Strada.
 Ben McAdoo was an assistant coach during the 2002 (final) season.